Skeeboo/skeeboomusic.com/content/post/minor_mode.md

 {{<bandcamp_small title="Scheherazade" track="3491916086" link="http://skeeboo.bandcamp.com/track/scheherazade">}}

-## The joke
+## Mixed Mode

-Now let's try a little joke by spicing the C major scale with a "blue note".
-This idea came from the always inspiring method of improvisation "Create First" by [Forrest Kinney](https://forrestkinney.com).
-If you add a lowered third you get this mischievious 8-note scale:

-{{<google_drive track="1xGkk9YmtI_t3ozN-oEeE_WgkSeH4sDoH">}}

-Here's a melody I wrote with this hybrid scale, continuously drifting between a major and a minor mood:
+More often than not, the minor scales are used together, forming a melodic and harmonic palette united by a common "minor mood".

+Here is a theme I wrote based on such "mixed" minor scale:

-{{<google_drive track="19qpPX5s9WSWlW4YEpR0z4V0icuj2nSBP">}}
+{{<google_drive track="1YwOT1xCpit4y6LF7QrrBzBJUtcCqvpQN">}}

-I gave the melody to a fiddle (to be honest, I imagined it played by a violin from the start) with the accompaniment of a small "speakeasy" jazz band.
-The result is "Easy Goin'":

-{{<bandcamp_small title="Easy Goin'" track="3013165940" link="https://skeeboo.bandcamp.com/track/easy-goin">}}
+I don't know why, but the melody reminded me of the atmospheres of the soundtrack of '70s horror movies, so I tried a retro synth rock arrangement for "The Sound of Past Moments":

+{{<bandcamp_small title="Sound of Past Moments" track="1405956091" link="https://skeeboo.bandcamp.com/track/sound-of-past-moments">}}

-That's how the tracks number 7,8 and 9 of my [Moods and Modes](/post/moods_and_modes) project were made.
+That's how the tracks number 10, 11 and 12 of my [Moods and Modes](/post/moods_and_modes) project were made.
 I'd really love to know [what you think about it](/#contact).
+They, together with 3 pieces on the [major scale](/post/cmajor) are collected in the [Moods and Modes vol. II EP](/music/moods_and_modes_vol2), available on [Bandcamp](https://skeeboo.bandcamp.com/album/moods-and-modes-vol-2)

 ## Thanks for reading!